arifi083/arifi083/README.md

 - Developed Selenium Automation framework using page object model design pattern.
 - using gradle as the build and dependency management tool
 - Showing allure report.
-- Pass all the test case
+- Test case has passed 100%.
 - It was very difficult for finding some locators.

 **Technology Used:** Selenium,TestNG,Java,Gradle,Intellij idea,Allure </br>